Ward No. 6: Neglect

 "A physician could leave no human mark on human misery & nonetheless persisted in treating the sick, sowing corn and planting trees."

-The hospital and ward that the story revolved around were both in dilapidating conditions.
+The hospital and ward that the story revolved around were both in dilapidated condition.
 Maintenance of sanitation was nonexistent, thus probably why the majority of the patients in the hospital would be admitted but not released.
 The hospital was swarming with thieves composed of employees and patients that would rob food, medicine, and any readily available supply.
 All of the problems existing in the hospital were not unknown to Dr. Ragin but he felt no use in improving medical conditions because at the end of the day, death was inevitable so why prolong a life that had an expiration date.
 Even though a young Ragin had aspirations for a clerical career, he did not demonstrate the compassion of a priest when dealing with his patients, neglecting to perform surgery.